ThomasSilloway/GodotModCapableGame/README.md

 ## Future Updates

-- Add an actual main menu and settings from an example project to see what issues might arise
-- Add a mod that adds a button to the main menu via injection
+- Add a mod that adds a button to the main menu via injection, this could be the settings mod?
 - Add a separate mod for a main game sample project that is loaded by the main menu
 - Add a mod that updates the functionality of the sample project via both overwriting and injection